What Is Kulintang?

 It is an injustice to all Filipinos because this beautiful and fascinating music should be properly attributed to the ancient Filipinos, a legacy of the ancestors who created this music .

-A false description of the music is also unfair to humanity in general, for whom this music is an international cultural treasure and historical resource.
-This music is for the world to enjoy, not to ignore by incorrectly labeling it as a tradition to be enjoyed or understood in connection with any religion.
+Kulintang music is an international cultural treasure and historical resource.
+This music is for the world to enjoy, should not be dismissed and ignored by incorrectly labeling it as a tradition only to be enjoyed or understood in connection with any religion.

 Traditional Kulintang Music is not gamelan music.